 The National Museum of Art of Romania showcases the most important and the most comprehensive collection of fine artworks in the country.
 The proximity to the Romanian Athenaeum enhances the tourist visibility of the museum.
-The museum is a must-see of the touristic objective of Bucharest.
+Through all it represents, the museum is definitely a must-see touristic objectives wile in Bucharest.

-With a collection of impressive works of art, divided into three major categories: Old Romanian Art Gallery, Modern Romanian Art Gallery and European Art Gallery, the National Art Museum of Romania represent one of the most pleasant and recreational ways to spend. free time in the capital of our country.
-Among the most important artists who exhibited their works in this museum are Constantin Brancusi, Rembrandt, Monet, Rubens, and Tintoretto.
+With a collection of impressive works of art, divided into three major categories: Old Romanian Art Gallery, Modern Romanian Art Gallery and European Art Gallery, the National Art Museum of Romania represents one of the most pleasant and recreational ways to spend an afternoon in the Romanian Capital city.
+Among the most important artists who exhibited their works in this museum one can find Constantin Brancusi, Rembrandt, Monet, Rubens and Tintoretto.

 The permanent exhibition of the museum is a solid landmark for all those interested in Romanian culture.
 Usually, cultural circuits in Bucharest start with a visit to the Old Romanian Art Gallery and the Modern Romanian Art Gallery, both of which offer the broadest overview of the Romanian culture.

-The European Art Gallery, the Romanian Medieval Art Gallery, and the Romanian Modern Art Gallery bring together artworks exhibited in an attractive, modern manner, thus turning a visit to the National Museum of Art into an enjoyable and instructive way of spending time.
+The European Art Gallery, the Romanian Medieval Art Gallery and the Romanian Modern Art Gallery bring together artworks exhibited in an attractive, modern manner, thus turning a visit to the National Museum of Art into an enjoyable and instructive way of spending time.experience.

-For history enthusiasts, the Throne Room and the other spaces of historical relevance give a glimpse into the past, while the temporary exhibitions offer incursions in the creation of Romanian or foreign artists from unique perspectives.
+For history enthusiasts, the Throne Room and the other spaces of historical relevance give the visitor a glimpse of the past, while the temporary exhibitions offer incursions in the newly released artworks of the Romanian or of the foreign artists.

 Sculptures by the famous Constantin Brancusi, one of the pioneers of modernism, represent the highlight of the Romanian modern exhibition.